Waujito/youtubeUnblock/README.md

 Bypasses Deep Packet Inspection (DPI) systems that relies on SNI.
 The package is for Linux only.
 It is also fully compatible with routers running [OpenWRT](https://github.com/openwrt).

 The program was primarily developed to bypass YouTube Outage in Russia.

+The program is distributed in two version:
+- A userspace application works on top of nfnetlink queue which requires nfnetlink modules in the kernel and firewall rules.
+This approach is default and normally should be used but it has some limitations on embedded devices which may have no nfnetlink support.
+Also this solution may break down the internet speed and CPU load on your device because of jumps between userspace and kernelspace for each packet (this behavior may be fixed with connbytes but it also requires conntrack kernel module).
+- A kernel module which integrates deeply within the netfilter stack and does not interact with the userspace firewall.
+The module requires only netfilter kernel support but it definetly present on every device connected to the Internet.
+The only difficulity is how to build it.
+I cannot provide modules within Github Actions for each single one kernel, even if we talk only about OpenWRT versions.
+If you want to learn more about the module, jump on [its section in the README](#kernel-module)

 The program is compatible with routers based on OpenWRT, Entware(Keenetic/ASUS) and host machines.
 The program offers binaries via Github Actions.
 The binaries of main branch are published in the [development pre-release](https://github.com/Waujito/youtubeUnblock/releases/tag/continuous).
 Check out [Github Actions](https://github.com/Waujito/youtubeUnblock/actions/workflows/build-ci.yml) if you want to see all the binaries compiled ever.
 You should know the arcitecture of your hardware to use binaries.
 On OpenWRT you can check it with command `grep ARCH /etc/openwrt_release`.